I-2-3-12.Objections to Manner of Appearance or Time and Place Set for Hearing

 A change in residence address may or may not constitute good cause for changing the time or place of the scheduled hearing.
 See HALLEX I-2-0-70 C when a claimant relocates while a hearing request is pending.

-When the ALJ finds that there is good cause to change the time or place of the hearing, the ALJ will reschedule the hearing.
-The ALJ will notify the claimant and representative of the finding by issuing a new notice of hearing at least 75 days before the hearing.
-See HALLEX I-2-3-15.
+When the ALJ finds that there is good cause to change the time or place of the hearing, OHO management, through designated staff, will reschedule the hearing.
+OHO management, through designated staff, will notify the claimant and representative of the finding by issuing an amended notice of hearing at least 20 days before the date of the rescheduled hearing but will not set the hearing for a date that is less than 75 days from the date of the first notice of hearing under HALLEX I-2-3-15, unless the claimant has waived his or her right to advance notice.

-The ALJ will not reschedule the hearing if the ALJ does not find that there is good cause to change the time or place of the hearing.
-The ALJ will notify the claimant and representative of the finding and the rationale for the finding before the hearing.
-If HO staff is assisting the ALJ, staff may notify the claimant in writing or via a telephone call that the staff documents in an SSA-5002.
-HO staff must add and exhibit the documentation in the claim(s) file.
+OHO management, through designated staff, will not reschedule the hearing if the ALJ does not find that there is good cause to change the time or place of the hearing.
+OHO staff will notify the claimant and representative of the finding and the rationale for the finding before the hearing.
+OHO staff may notify the claimant in writing or via a telephone call documented in an SSA-5002.
+OHO staff must add and exhibit the documentation in the claim(s) file.

 An ALJ may not change the place of a hearing merely because another site would be more convenient for the representative.
 Rather, the ALJ will consider the instructions in HALLEX I-2-0-70 in determining whether to change the place of a hearing.